 This course is the second of four athletic training clinical experience courses.
-Athletic training students will be evaluated on clinical integration proficiencies of skills taught in previous semesters including taping, bracing, protective equipment fitting, assessment of the lower extremity and spine, therapeutic agents, and evaluation fundamentals.
+Students will be evaluated on clinical integration proficiencies of psychomotor skills taught the previous semester including: taping, wrapping, bracing, and protective equipment fitting; clinical assessment, diagnosis, and therapeutic intervention of the lower extremity and spine; psychosocial motivational techniques; and professional communication and documentation strategies.
 Additionally students will be expected to build upon their acquired knowledge and practice those skills and techniques previously covered in the curriculum.
 Students will be assigned to clinical education experiences under the direct supervision of a preceptor.
+Students will explore evidence-based practice and reflect upon their clinical experiences to facilitate critical thinking and clinical decision making skills development.
 Students must complete 200 clinical hours.
-This course is intended for Athletic Training Professional Phase students only.
-Prerequisite: ATH 490.
+Prerequisite: Admission into the Athletic Training Program and ATH 590.
 Offered Each Year (Spring).
 (GR)